-Browns staffer Callie Brownson charged with drunk driving, pleads no contest: reports
+Browns staffer Callie Brownson suspended after drunk driving arrest, coach says

-Brownson avoided jail time but paid $780 in fines and her license was suspended
+Brownson avoided jail time but paid $780 in fines and had her license suspended

-Cleveland Browns chief of staff Callie Brownson reportedly pleaded no contest to a drunk driving charge this week after she was arrested in Ohio on May 27 with a blood-alcohol content more than twice the legal limit.
+Cleveland Browns Chief of Staff Callie Brownson was suspended on Wednesday after pleading no contest to a drunk driving charge this week following an arrest in Ohio last month where she registered a blood-alcohol content more than twice the legal limit, head coach Kevin Stefanski said.

+Stefanski told reporters during a news conference that Brownson, who is entering her second season with the Browns, would be suspended as the team works with the NFL on appropriate discipline, NFL.com reported.

+"She’s extremely remorseful.
+I’ve spoken to her many times and she’ll learn from this," he said.
+I’m disappointed, she’s disappointed.

+Stefanski noted that Brownson will not be fired as a result of her drunk driving conviction.

-Brownson, who is entering her second season with the Browns, appeared in Brunswick's Mayor’s Court on Tuesday where she pleaded no contest to the charge of operating a vehicle under the influence, Cleveland.com reported.
+Brownson appeared in Brunswick's Mayor’s Court on Tuesday, when she pleaded no contest to the charge of operating a vehicle under the influence, Cleveland.com reported.

 PACKERS’ AARON RODGERS SKIPS MANDATORY MINICAMP, OFFICIALLY A ‘HOLDOUT’: REPORT